 There are interesting times ahead.

 Update: Asher Steinberg has posted an epic comment to this post, in which he argues that my discussion of the corpus of the corpus data regarding carry is fundamentally misguided.
 And I assume that his argument would apply as to my entire discussion of why frequency data is relevant.
 I will post a response, hopefully within a few days, but in the meantime I want to make a few quick points.
+[Update to the update: It took more than a few days, but my response is posted here.]

 My impression from Steinberg’s comment is that he hasn’t read the paper that (as I said in the post) my discussion was based on—or at least that he hasn’t read the paper’s discussion of the corpus data.
 The paper makes some points that are relevant to some of what Steinberg says, but he doesn’t mention them.
 Hence, I assume that he isn’t aware of them.
 I would recommend that Steinberg, and anyone who is interested in his argument, read at least the part of the paper that devoted to the corpus analysis (pages 41-52).
 And if you have any questions about how the data was coded, the data can be downloaded here.